 To Make the Croutons

-- Preheat the oven to 180C/ 356FHeat 2 tbsp of olive oil in a pan.
+- Preheat the oven to 180C/ 356FHeat 2 tablespoon of olive oil in a pan.
 Add the sliced garlic to the oil and cook over low heat for about 5 minutes.
 Do not let the garlic brown.Remove the garlic from the oil.

 - Put the bread cubes into a large mixing bowl.
 Carefully pour the oil over the bread and mix with a large spoon.Add the grated vegetarian parmesan, sea salt and black pepper to the bread then mix everything together.